GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Email is a wonderful thing for people whose role in life is to be on top of things.
-But not for me; my role is to be on the bottom of things.
-What I do takes long hours of studying and uninterruptible concentration.
+> ### There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.
 >
-> ~ *Donald Knuth*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts